mistertest/cloud-choice/README.md

 <b>Cloud Choice</b> is a instant search app that offers a catalog of games from the major cloud gaming platforms.
 <br>
-The main goal of the app is to centralize and simplify the process of searching for games and choosing the appropriate platforms quickly.
-In the near future, Cloud Choice plans to integrate the game listing APIs of all the existing cloud gaming services, including:
+<b>The main goal of the app</b> is to centralize and simplify the process of searching for games and choosing the appropriate platforms quickly. <b>In the near future</b> Cloud Choice plans to integrate the game listing APIs of all the existing cloud gaming services, including:

 - <b>GeForce Now </b> - Ready and auto-synchronised :heavy_check_mark:
 - <b>Xcloud</b> - Ready and auto-synchronised :heavy_check_mark: